shlinkLFO/Mag7/schema.md

 ## 5. Domain coverage expectations by company

 This matrix indicates which domains are **expected** to have substantial activity for each MAG7 company.
-Use this to guide research prioritization:
+Use this to guide research prioritization.

+**30 active domains** are tracked in the current dataset.

 | Domain | AAPL | MSFT | GOOGL | AMZN | NVDA | TSLA | META |
 |--------|------|------|-------|------|------|------|------|